fusionstate/fusionstate/README.md

 This project uses a version catalog (see `gradle/libs.versions.toml`) to declare and version dependencies and both a build cache and a configuration cache (see `gradle.properties`).

+## License
+We use the `FSL-1.1-ALv2` **Fair Source** license.
+Here is a short summary:
+- you can use the software for free (also for commercial projects)
+- after 2 years the license changes to Apache License V2
+- the only restriction is that you are not allowed to use it for competing products (e.g. offer a hosted cloud service)